award

 • Not hiring an employee because of their disability

-• Demoting an employee because of their disability: the employee must be able to show the correlation between their disability and the adverse action.
+• Demoting an employee due to their disability: the employee must demonstrate a correlation between their disability and the adverse action.

 • Failing to accommodate an employee’s request for reasonable accommodations: an employer must accommodate an employee’s request for reasonable accommodations to continue their employment.

-The instances mentioned above are not a complete set of examples.
-If you have suffered any of the mentioned examples, or any other instances that point to disability discrimination in Irvine, contact our Orange County qualified discrimination attorneys today.
+If you have suffered any of the mentioned examples or any other instances that point to discrimination in Irvine, contact our Orange County qualified discrimination attorneys today.

-If your employer has failed to provide any reasonable accommodations after a timely request, it is very important that you contact our Orange County discrimination attorneys immediately.
-We will assist you in establishing your rights, and hold the employer liable.
+If your employer has failed to provide any reasonable accommodations after a timely request, you must contact our Orange County discrimination attorneys immediately.
+We will assist you in establishing your rights and holding the employer liable.

-We offer a free no risk consultation where we will review the merits of your claim, and determine the possible damages you could receive.
+We offer a free consultation to determine the merits of your claim and the possible damages you could receive.